 The Farm Credit System has assets in excess of $230 billion, nearly 500,000 member-borrowers, more than 12,000 employees and coverage in all 50 states.

-The Funding Corporation issues a variety of Federal Farm Credit Banks Consolidated Systemwide Debt Securities (Farm Credit Debt Securities) on behalf of the Farm Credit System Banks with a broad range of maturities and structures.
+Issues a variety of Federal Farm Credit Banks Consolidated System wide Debt Securities (Farm Credit Debt Securities) on behalf of the Farm Credit System Banks with a broad range of maturities and structures.